 Each year, those in the know offer their predictions for color trends and what is to come.
 Sometimes those predictions turn out to be accurate.
 Sometimes… not so much.
 This year the colors have been predicted, and you may be surprised at where we are heading.

 Based on trends from around the world, it looks like the overall palette recommendation is following closely with each other.
-However, each paint brand is pointing to a different color for this year’s choice.
+However, each paint brand is pointing to a slightly different shade for this year’s choice.

 Behr is predicting that their nature-inspired color palette is the direction that both residential and commercial designs are heading.
 It includes several color options of warm earthy tones.
 Is this an indication that we are swinging back towards gold neutrals? hmmm…